smartstore/user-docs/en/user-guide/configuration/setting-up-email-accounts.md

 | SSL | Check the box to use Secure Sockets Layer (SSL) to encrypt the SMTP connection. |
 | Use Default Credentials | Check to use default credentials for the connection. |

-> [!INFO]
+{% hint style="info" %}
-> ### Send a test email
+### Send a test email
-> Once you've configured an email account, you should test whether the data you've entered is correct by sending a test email.
+Once you've configured an email account, you should test whether the data you've entered is correct by sending a test email.
 If an e-mail can be sent to the email address you've entered in the **Send Email To** field, you can be sure the account has been configured correctly.
+{% endhint %}